LeviMarvin/gocspd_pkg/README.md

 ./gocspd -bind <Public IP> -port 8888
 ```
 If the client in local host sends a request to `http://127.0.0.1:8888/`, the responder will reject the connection.
 Unless the client sends the request to `http://<Public IP>:8888/`.
-If your domain pointed the bind address,
+If your domain pointed to the bind address,
 The connection will also be accepted.

 More details please use `-help` for lookup.